NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Method
 -
 Every search starts someplace; I have started with physics and general relativity.
 This perspective allows me to understand the energies expended in the earths/sun/space climate system and comprehend these energies.
+Note; Nagasaki bomb released 1g of energy (see note at end of this file for more or reference my Mass-Energy GitHub project.)

+To keep everything in context I occasionally pop out to the 10 AU view (~1.4 hours distance from sun, twice as far as Jupiter’s orbit.)
+From here it is easier to remember that, we and everything are in space, that the earth is very close to our star, which is incredibly hot and bright, surrounded by nothing at all for light years in every direction.
+Our arguments about climate change are insignificant relative to the reality in which we actually exist.

 Procedures
 -